 INDIVIDUAL HERITAGE PLACE - CITATION

-HO281
+HO283

-NAME OF PLACE: Rostrevor
+NAME OF PLACE: House

-OTHER NAMES OF PLACE: Killara, Wright house.
+OTHER NAMES OF PLACE: Wright house.

-ADDRESS / LOCATION: 86 Stanhope Street, Malvern
+ADDRESS / LOCATION: 92 Stanhope Street, Malvern

-PROPERTY INFORMATION: part of 'Winter's Estate' on Crown Portion 34.
+PROPERTY INFORMATION: part Stanhope Park Estate on Crown Portion 36.

 LEVEL OF SIGNIFICANCE: Local.

 ASSESSED BY: Graeme Butler, Francine Gilfedder.

-ASSESSMENT DATE: March 2002

-REVISED ASSESSMENT October 2003

-STATEMENT OF SIGNIFICANCE

-(as visible from the street)

-Rostrevor at 86 Stanhope Street, Malvern, is locally significant architecturally and historically:

-- for the distinctive parapeted detached 'row house' form, being uncommon within the City's 19th century residential development (Criterion B2)1;

-- synonymous with its stylistic group, 'Boom Style', the house was the product of a speculative builder during the famous Land Boom period of Melbourne's history (Criterion A4).

-).

-1 Graeme Butler & Associates maintain that the contribution to a rare row house group is a major element in the significance of this place while also recognising that the group should also be recognised in the planning scheme..
+ASSESSMENT DATE: March 2002 REVISED ASSESSMENT October 2003 STATEMENT OF SIGNIFICANCE (as visible from the street) The house at 92 Stanhope Street, Malvern, is locally significant architecturally and historically: for the distinctive parapeted detached 'row house' form, being uncommon within the City's 19th century residential development (Criterion B2)1; as synonymous with its stylistic group, 'Boom Style', the house was the product of a speculative builder - as synonymous with its stylistic group, 'Boom Style', the house was the product of a speculative builder during the famous Land Boom period of Melbourne's history and, as the best of the many houses he built in this street, it was to be his final place of residence before the bank crash of the 1890s (Criterion A4) 1 Graeme Butler & Associates maintain that the contribution to a rare row house group is a major element in the significance of this place while also recognising that the group should also be recognised in the planning scheme..
+PLAN NAME:

+OTHER NAMES: Wright house

+ADDRESS / LOCATION: 92 Stanhope Street, Malvern

+Not to Scale2

 N

-PLAN

-NAME: Rostrevor

-OTHER NAMES: Killara, Wright house

-ADDRESS / LOCATION: 86 Stanhope Street, Malvern

-Not to Scale2

-86 STANHOPE ST, MALVERN
+92 STANHOPE ST, MALVERN